Electricity Price Forecasting: Bridging Linear Models, Neural Networks and Online Learning: Results and Discussion

 After selecting the optimal models based on their performance on each of the validation datasets, the forecast accuracy of those models is evaluated on the corresponding test data employing accuracy metrics and a statistical test.
 Figure \ref{fig3} depicts the hourly RMSE of the main models, along with benchmark models for the German-Luxembourg market.
 Studying Figure \ref{fig3}, one can notice that all models follow the same pattern: perform well during the first and last hours of the day, whereas their performance deteriorates during the peak hours.

 During the first hour of the day, the LEAR has the lowest RMSE.
-However, its performance worsened afterwards; it even has the worst performance among all hours, starting from hour 15.
+However, its performance worsened afterwards.
 The second benchmark model, which is DNN, performs poorly in most hours of the day.
-Except for the hour zero, \emph{MLP with Reduced Linear} and \emph{MLP with Reduced Linear (BOA)} generate the most accurate forecast compared to other models; they interchangeably have the lowest RMSE.
-For instance, \emph{MLP with Reduced Linear} is the best performing model in hours 5 and 22, with values of 11.66 and 12.46, respectively, while \emph{MLP with Reduced Linear (BOA)} has the lowest RMSE in hours 2 and the last hour.
+Except for the hour zero, \textbf{MLP with RLin (BOA)} generates the most accurate forecast compared to other models as it has the lowest RMSE.

 It is apparent that the model performance changes from one hour to another.
 Hence, to select the best performing model, three overall accuracy measures are calculated and the results are presented in Table \ref{fig4}.
-The green cells in Table \ref{fig4} correspond to the best performing model for the respective metric, while the red cells depict the worst performing ones.

-For both the German-Luxembourg and Spanish bidding zones, \emph{MLP with Reduced Linear (BOA)} is the best performing model according to MAE and rMAE.
-On the other hand, when considering RMSE, the \emph{MLP with Reduced Linear} model is the most accurate in the German–Luxembourg market, whereas the emph{MLP with Full Linear} model achieves the best performance in the Spanish market.
-It is apparent that all the developed models in this paper outperformed the state-of-the-art benchmark models in both markets.
+For both the German-Luxembourg and Spanish bidding zones, ensemble models generally outperform individual and benchmark models.
+For instance, in the Spanish market, \textbf{MLP with RLin (BOA)} achieves the lowest RMSE, MAE, and rMAE among all evaluated models.
+Overall, most of the models developed in this paper outperform the state-of-the-art benchmark models in both markets.
+In the German market, even a linear model such as \textbf{FLin} demonstrates better forecasting performance than the nonlinear benchmark DNN.

+The RMSE is reduced by 11-12\% and the MAE by 14-17\% when comparing the best model to DNN in the respective market.
+RMSE and MAE are also reduced when comparing BOA models to their individual counterparts.
+For instance, there is a 4\% to 11\% reduction in MAE in the German Luxembourg market.
+The gains from ensembling vary across model classes and may be attributed to differences in the correlation between forecast errors, as models with different structures usually benefit more from ensembling.
+For example, the empirical results of \textcite{marcjasz2018selection} and \textcite{hubicka2018note} suggest that combining models trained on short and long training windows improves accuracy.